InformaticsMatters/dls-fragalysis-stack-openshift/README.md

 -   A user ('diamond')
 -   A service account ('diamond')

+## Creating PVs (Minishift)
+You can create your own PVs in Minishift.
+Follow the instructions in `minishift/mkpvs.sh`.

 ## Deploy (Minishift)
 Assuming you ave a suitable minishift instance running, from the `minishift` directory run: -